 However, if your child is sent home on suspicion of having a communicable disease e.g. ulcer in the mouth, body rashes/spots, he/she can resume school once these symptoms have subsided or he/she is certified fit for school by a medical practitioner.

-In the event of an outbreak of communicable disease, we will increase the frequency of health and temperature checks as well as monitor the children and staff closely for any symptoms of the disease.
+In the event of a communicable disease outbreak, we will increase the frequency of health and temperature checks as well as monitor the children and staff closely for any symptoms of the disease.
 Children/staff who are unwell will be advised to seek medical attention promptly and rest at home until they have fully recovered.
-We will also step up our cleaning /hygiene practices and frequency, suspend large group activities and carry out other precautionary measures to minimise the spread of the illness.
+We will also step up our cleaning/hygiene practices and frequency, suspend large group activities and carry out other precautionary measures to minimise the spread of the illness.

 Parents will be informed of the outbreak and be updated on any related developments.
-We will also inform the relevant regulatory agencies and comply with any instructions to safeguard the children’s well-being.
+We will also notify the relevant regulatory agencies and comply with any instructions to safeguard the children’s well-being.

-If meal is provided, we will serve meals in accordance with guidelines set by the Health Promotion Board (HPB) and strive to provide our children with a well-balanced diet.
+If meal is provided, we strive to provide our children with a well-balanced diet.
+They will be served meals in accordance with guidelines set by the Health Promotion Board (HPB) for the Healthy Meals in Preschools Programme (HMPP).
 Pork, mutton and beef are excluded for health and religious reasons.

 [Full-Day Care Programme] Children are served breakfast, lunch and afternoon tea daily.
-Our menus are posted on the Parents’ Notice Board / uploaded to PEP for your reference.
+Our menus are displayed on the Parents’ Notice Board or uploaded to PEP for your reference.
 The food served may vary slightly due to the availability of food items.
-Occasionally, we may add or substitute food items with something that the child make or cook during a class activity.
+Occasionally, we may add or substitute food items with something that the children make or cook during a class activity.

 Our food is prepared directly by our preschool’s cook or Singapore Food Agency (SFA) licensed caterers.
 All our children should consume food provided by our preschool.

-[Kindergarten / Focused Education Programme] Our preschool will allocate 15-20 minutes for light refreshments each day.
+[Focused Education Programme] Our preschool will allocate 15-20 minutes for light refreshments each day.
 Group meal times give children the opportunity to interact with their friends and develop social skills.
-They will develop good table manners, learn to eat on their own and use their cutlery properly, whilst supervised by our teachers.
+They will develop good table manners, learn to eat independently and use their cutlery properly, whilst supervised by our teachers.

 Our preschool may serve light snacks or you may be informed to prepare healthy snacks for your child to bring to school.
 Pork, mutton and beef are excluded for health and religious reasons.

-You may refer to the specific schedule planned for the children at our preschool.
+You may refer to the timetable for snack schedule at our preschool.

-If your child has food allergies or special dietary restrictions, either for health reasons certified by registered medical practitioner or for religious reasons, please immediately notify our preschool in writing.
+If your child has food allergies or special dietary restrictions, either for health reasons certified by a registered medical practitioner or for religious reasons, please notify our preschool immediately in writing.
 Our staff will discuss with you how best we can assist.

-If you wish to celebrate your child’s birthday, please inform us by submitting the Request Form at least one week prior to the actual day.
-Please check with our teachers for any food allergies and/or dietary restrictions that the other children in the class may have before bringing the food (e.g. birthday cake) for the celebration.
-In addition, a healthier choice of cake(s) that all children can enjoy would be preferred.
+If you wish to celebrate your child’s birthday with a cake, please check with our teachers for any food allergies and/or dietary restrictions that the other children in the class may have before bringing the cake.
+In addition, please provide a healthier choice of cake(s) that all children can enjoy.

-Please do not include food items if you are preparing goodie bags.
+Goodie bags are optional.
+Please do not include any food items if you wish to prepare one.

 Your child should wear the uniform from the first day of school.
 This is for safety reasons and to facilitate easy identification as we conduct outdoor activities throughout the week.
 You may consider buying at least 2 sets first and purchase additional sets after the first 2 weeks of school.

-Our teachers will record milk feeds/meals, naps and bowel movements of your child on a daily basis and share this with you.
+Our teachers will record your child’s milk feeds/meals, naps and bowel movements daily and share this with you.